-This section provides an introduction to important productivity features and useful functionalities of Conan:
+This section provides an introduction to important productivity and useful features of Conan:

 9.1 Use conanfile.py for consumers

 You can use a conanfile.py for installing/consuming packages, even if you are not creating a package with it.
 You can also use the existing conanfile.py in a given package while developing it to install dependencies, no need to have a separate conanfile.txt.